polkadot-fellows/RFCs/text/0074-stateful-multisig-pallet.md

 * Any multisig account owener can execute proposal if it's approved by enough signers.
 (Dave in the diagram)

 ### State Transition Functions

-All functions have detailed rustdoc in [PR#3300](https://github.com/paritytech/polkadot-sdk/pull/3300).
-Here is a brief overview of the functions:

 * `create_multisig` - Create a multisig account with a given threshold and initial signers.
 (Needs Deposit)